 2/ Awareness is rising

 Awareness of the impact of pollution is also increasingly driving individuals to lobby governments for change.
-For example, the Chinese state curtailed industrial production to the detriment of the country's GDP, in bid to pre-empt civil unrest over high levels of pollution.
+For example, the Chinese state curtailed industrial production to the detriment of the country’s Gross Domestic Product (GDP), in a bid to pre-empt civil unrest over high levels of pollution.

 3/ Action is rising